Sultan-aj/Sentiment-Analysis/README.md

 # Sentiment Analysis Model

-This project is a sentiment analysis model that can classify text as positive or negative The model is trained on a dataset of movie reviews and can be used to classify the sentiment of any text.
+This project is a sentiment analysis model that can classify text as positive or negative.
+The model is trained on a dataset of movie reviews and can be used to classify the sentiment of any text.

 ## Getting Started